 What is the course about?

-This hands-on course uses a series of guided exercises to get you writing in new ways, exploring unfamiliar territory and discoveirng new connections and turning points.
-You'll be led through the process of drafting a story from beginning to end, and will come away with an improved critical understanding of what makes a good story.
+This hands-on course uses a series of guided exercises to get you writing in new ways, exploring unfamiliar territory and discovering new connections and turning points.
+You'll be led through the process of drafting a story from beginning to end, and will come away with an improved critical understanding of what makes a good short story.
+It will help you to come prepared with an idea you would like to shape into a story.

 Students say: "Great teacher, great environment and group"; "A fantastic, succinct course which really helped me to kick-start my writing"; "Very well-taught and inspiring - I gained valuable knowledge to help me write better short stories"; "Super-stimulating - I have confidence and many more ideas to work with now."